Information from the Calcasieu Parish Police Jury

-- The Division of Planning and Development’s temporary office at Prien Lake Park, Harbor’s Edge Pavilion, 3700 West Prien Lake Road in Lake Charles, will reopen Thursday, Oct.
-15, for those who need permits and licenses to perform Hurricane Laura/Delta recovery work.
-Office hours are 8 a.m.- 5 p.m.
-Monday-Saturday.
+- The Division of Planning and Development’s temporary office is still operating at Prien Lake Park, Harbor’s Edge Pavilion, 3700 West Prien Lake Road in Lake Charles, for those who need permits and licenses to perform Hurricane Laura/Delta recovery work.
 The office will issue temporary work licenses for Calcasieu Parish and all municipalities, as well as construction, electrical, plumbing and mechanical permits for the unincorporated areas of Calcasieu Parish.
+Office hours are now 8 a.m.- 5 p.m.
+Monday-Friday and 8 a.m.-noon on Saturday.
+For the remainder of the day on Saturdays and on Sundays, employees will continue to monitor the online self-service portal at www.calcasieuparish.gov/Permits and perform inspections; however there may be delays in response because of limited availability of staff.
+Residents can apply for and check the status of building permits online anytime at www.calcasieuparish.gov/Permits.
 All fees for licenses and permits will be waived until further notice.
 A representative from the State Fire Marshal’s Office will also be on site to answer questions about repairs and reconstruction of commercial facilities.
-For more information, call 337-721-3600 or 337-721-3610 or email firstname.lastname@example.org.
+For more information, call 337-721-3600 or 337-721-3610 or email email@example.com.

 - Boat traffic on the Calcasieu River and English Bayou areas north of the Saltwater Barrier to the Calcasieu Parish line and on the West Fork of the Calcasieu River is still restricted to commercial and law enforcement vessels and boats.